IHTHG/Uvanler_BG_mobile/README.md

    |==---==|

-whats coming in the next major update:
+whats planned for the future:
    - updated background image
    - changeing of some colors